damianed/portafolio/README.md

 # portafolio
 Portafilio app, to show case projects.
 To be finished

-This is project is not finished, I plan to make a fullstack project with a admin dashboard, using React, Node and MongoDB.
+This is project is not finished yet, I plan to make it a fullstack project with a admin dashboard, using React, Node and MongoDB.